 We’ve yet to see what the Roadster looks like inside, but Tesla has said the two-plus-two car will be powered by a three electric motors: one motor works on the front wheels, while the other two work on the rears, making this a four-wheel drive car with.

 Even more remarkable is that Tesla is claiming the new Roadster will return more than 600 miles of range from a 200kWh battery.
 For context, that's twice as much as anything ever seen in the Model S, Model X or Model 3.
 No electric production car has yet broken the 400-mile range barrier, let alone the 600-mile figure mooted by Tesla.

 Despite the expected production delay until 2022, the company has already been taking orders for the Roadster in the US.
 Prices for the basic version start at around £151,000, with a limited-edition Founders Series model costing just under £40,000 more.
-Tesla has been asking for a deposit in the region of £34,000.
+Tesla has been taking customer deposits.